unnitin/insu-agents/README.md

 # Core strategy & discovery (why/for whom)

+* For any adult over 18 that has a house, car, valuables that they need to insure and are looking to renew their insurance
+*

 # Product definition (what)

+* Take the existing insurance coverage, understand the current coverage and price point

 # Engineering & data (how)

+* Breakdown coverage by the different components - like home, auto etc
+  * Understand the subcomponents selected in the insurance - e.g. is there flood insurance, is there earthquake insurance etc
+*

 # Delivery & ops (when/risk)